Exposing your skin to the sun is essential

 I disagree.

-Your skin is equipped to thrive in direct sunlight and has wonderful systems to extract all it can from its warming energy.
+Your skin is equipped to thrive in direct sunlight, and has wonderful systems to extract all it can from its warming energy.

 Only over-exposure to the sun is detrimental.